MyriamBA/ETL-Pipeline-Automation-Airflow/README.md

-# ETL-Pipeline-Automation-Airflo
+# ETL-Pipeline-Automation-Airflow
-This repository includes three main Python scripts that create DAGs, and define and automate different aspects of ETL(Extract, Transform, Load) workflows using Airflow.
+This repository includes three main Python scripts that create DAGs, define and automate different aspects of ETL(Extract, Transform, Load) workflows using Airflow.